aymanelbacha/Ghost-GCP/README.md

 Do you want to start Ghost?
 (Y/n) Y

 # You will obtain the URL to access the Ghost Interface once the installation is finished.
+You can run "ghost ls" to check the status of the App